Deinstitutionalization, Its Causes, Effects, Pros and Cons

 How Deinstitutionalization in the 1970s Affects You Today

-In 1955, the number peaked at 558,000 patients or 0.03 percent of the population.
-If the same percentage of the population were institutionalized today, that would be 750,000 mentally ill people.
-That's more than the population of Baltimore or San Francisco.
+In 1955, the number peaked at 559,000 patients or 0.3% of the population.
+If the same percentage of the population were institutionalized today, that would be 1,109,148 mentally ill people.
+That's more than the population of Austin or San Jose.

-As a result, 2.2 million of the severely mentally ill do not receive any psychiatric treatment at all.
-About 200,000 of those who suffer from schizophrenia or bipolar disorder are homeless.
+As a result, 3.5 million of the severely mentally ill do not receive any psychiatric treatment at all.
+About 200,000 of those who suffer from schizophrenia, depression, or bipolar disorder are homeless.
 That's one-third of the total homeless population.
 Ten percent are veterans who suffer from post-traumatic stress disorder or other war-related injuries.

-More than 300,000 are in jails and prisons.
+More than 350,000 are in jails and prisons.
 Sixteen percent of all inmates are severely mentally ill.
-There were about 100,000 psychiatric beds in both public and private hospitals.
-There are more than three times as many seriously mentally ill people in jails and prisons than in hospitals.
+There are almost ten times as many severely mentally ill people in jails and prisons than in hospitals.

 Three societal and scientific changes occurred that caused deinstitutionalization.
 First, the development of psychiatric drugs treated many of the symptoms of mental illness.
 These included chlorpromazine and later clozapine.

 Second, society accepted that the mentally ill needed to be treated instead of locked away.
 This change of heart began in the 1960s.

 Third, federal funding such as Medicaid and Medicare, went toward community mental health centers instead of mental hospitals.

 1946 - Congress passed the National Mental Health Act.
 It created the National Institute of Mental Health in 1949.
 The Institute researched ways to treat mental health in the community.